Dakkers/textabus/README.md

 - ~~CODE CLEANUP PLS~~
 - ~~change name of app~~
 - ~~add About section~~
+- ~~change from using SharedPreferences to SQLite~~ (decided to use a stringified JSON object to hold all data)
 - update button sizes. they're a bit too small, it seems.
 - Pebble integration (that was actually the purpose in the beginning)
 - add importing and exporting feature in settings
-- change from using SharedPreferences to SQLite

 ## Acknowledgements
 Thanks to: